 I guess now I feel the lack of freedom to make improvements much more strongly than I did when I was younger.
 With a family I have more of an interest in trying to make little changes here and there to make the house suit us better - make it a home.
-But you just can’t when you’re renting – you never know when you are going to get chucked out.
+But you just can’t when you’re renting – you never know when you are going to get evicted.

 Whenever you are renting privately – there is a trade-off between asking for repairs to be done and trying to keep the landlord on side.
 Every renter goes through that dilemma every time something breaks.
 You ask yourself, ‘are we asking for too many repairs, are the agents going to get fed up with us –put up the rent up or just kick us out?’

 I also feel the lack of security more keenly with having kids.
 If I was to get kicked out it’s no longer just an inconvenience to move, it’s a huge upheaval.
 I’d be moving house with two young kids.

 I feel like we’re limited in where we can move – with the kids in school and with friends and family nearby we need to be able to find somewhere close by their school.
 My partner doesn’t drive so we need to be near public transport.
 I’d be trying to find somewhere in the local area that is affordable – and that is really hard.
 I don’t feel confident I’d find anything.
 The way rents go at the moment, once you’ve been in a place for a while if you move you face a significant jump in rent.
 I don’t really know what we’d do.

 Long term security is something I value.
 We've tried asking our current landlord for a longer fixed term tenancy, but without any success so far.
 I guess we just have to hope our luck holds.